nickvourd/Windows-Local-Privilege-Escalation-Cookbook/Notes/ScheduledTaskJob.md

 ### Manual Lab Setup

+:warning: <b>If you are using Windows 10/11 to proceed with this scenario, the local Administrator account needs to be enabled.
+I have created a PowerShell script named [EnableLocalAdmin.ps1](/Lab-Setup-Scripts/EnableLocalAdmin.ps1), designed to enable the local Administrator account and set a password.
+Please run this script with elevated privileges.</b>

 1) Create a folder named 'Jobs' in the C:\ directory.

 2) Download the file [Monitor_AMD64.exe](/Lab-Setup-Binary/Monitor_AMD64.exe) to the 'C:\Jobs' directory.